 Risk Culture is closely intertwined with our corporate values and it encompasses the general awareness, attitudes and behaviour of our employees towards risks.
-We enhanced our Risk Culture and Conduct Survey in 2019 taking guidance from industry benchmarks to provide additional insights.
-The results indicated a satisfactory risk culture bank-wide, which was consistent with 2018.
+The results of our Risk Culture and Conduct Survey conducted in 2020 indicated a satisfactory risk culture bank-wide.

-In 2019, we continued to align ourselves with the industry's best practices and lessons learnt to constantly drive improvements in this area.
-On the governance front, the Board streamlined the responsibilities of the Board committees, and delegated the oversight of conduct and risk culture matters to the BRMC.
-Please refer to the Board Highlights - 2019 section on page 44 for more information.
-Creating awareness was the key focus as we further embedded a strong culture of risk and control across all levels within the organisation.
-We refreshed the "Tone from the Top" to ensure that a consistent message is cascaded throughout the organisation.
-In addition, we enhanced our employee onboarding training and digital communication channels to share culture-related content and to aid managers in strengthening the "Tone from the Middle".
+In 2020, we continued to align ourselves with the industry's best practices and lessons learnt to constantly drive improvements in this area.
+A risk culture and conduct dashboard, comprising multi-faceted indicators, was established to provide a holistic view of our risk culture pulse.
+Creating awareness continued to be the key focus as we further embedded a strong culture of risk and control across all levels within the organisation.
+We leveraged digital communication channels to share culture-related content and implemented a training curriculum to aid managers in strengthening the "Tone from the Middle".
 We continue to place emphasis on conduct as part of our compensation evaluation process.